Vengeance (2003): Storylines

 Another preliminary match featured SmackDown!
 General Manager Stephanie McMahon versus Sable in a singles match.
 The build up to the match begin on the June 5 episode of SmackDown!, when Stephanie's father Vince McMahon appointed Sable as Stephanie's assistant against her will.
 Before the Arm Wrestling Contest between Gowen and McMahon on the June 12 episode of SmackDown!, Mr America challenged McMahon to Arm Wrestling Contest instead.
 Sable flashed her breasts at Mr America causing him to lose against McMahon.
 Two weeks later on the June 19 episode of SmackDown!, Sable seduced Gowen while in Stephanie's office but dropped her act and berated him claiming he will never get with a real woman like her.
 McMahon stormed into the office and chased away Gowen and it was revealed to be a set up by McMahon and Sable to fool Gowen.
 On the July 3 episode of SmackDown!, Sable taunted Stephanie for being in the handicap match with Gowen against Big Show telling Stephanie not to worry as she can handle being General Manager instead of her.
 Stephanie and Gowen later won the match.
 On the July 10 episode of SmackDown!, as Gowen was signing his contract to officially become a WWE wrestler, McMahon and Sable interrupted and Sable took the clipboard that had Gowen's contract and hit Stephanie in the head with it.
 Stephanie attacked Sable backstage and her father ordered the road agents to pull her out of the room.
 As she was pulled out, McMahon made a match between Stephanie and Sable for Vengeance.
 The following weeks would see Sable and Stephanie getting into brawls before their match.
 Once involving a food fight and later a parking lot brawl in which Stephanie ripped Sable's top off exposing her breasts.

 Another match featured was Jamie Noble versus Billy Gunn in a singles match.
 Gunn made his return to WWE on the June 12 episode of SmackDown! defeating A-Train in a singles match.
 After the match, Torrie Wilson who was the special guest ring announcer begin an on-screen relationship with Gunn and became his valet.
 The two begin feuding with Noble and his girlfriend Nidia.
-On the July 10 episode of SmaackDown!, they defeated Nidia and Noble in a mixed tag team match.
+On the July 10 episode of SmackDown!, they defeated Nidia and Noble in a mixed tag team match.
 On the July 17 episode of SmackDown!, Noble tried to pay Wilson to spend the night with him causing Nidia to walk out on her boyfriend.
 This led to Noble losing his match that night to Ultimo Dragon after Torrie and Gunn distracted him.
 On the July 24 episode of SmackDown!, Gunn defeated Noble after using a swinging Rock Bottom like finisher.
 After the match, Noble demanded a rematch at Vengeance.
 Torrie accepted on behalf of Gunn and stipulated if Noble won she would sleep with him the following week on SmackDown!, which Noble agreed with much to Gunn's dismay.